fieldrndservices/labpack-c/README.md

 ### NI Linux RT

 NI provides a cross-compiler for their Real-Time (RT) Linux distribution.
-Before proceeding, download and install the [C/C++ Development Tools for NI Linux Real-Time, Eclipse Edition 2017](http://www.ni.com/download/labview-real-time-module-2017/6731/en/).It is also best to review the [Getting Stared with C/C++ Development Tools for NI Linux Real-Time, Eclipse Edition](http://www.ni.com/tutorial/14625/en/) guide for more general information about configuring the internal builder.
+Before proceeding, download and install the [C/C++ Development Tools for NI Linux Real-Time, Eclipse Edition 2017](http://www.ni.com/download/labview-real-time-module-2017/6731/en/).
+It is also best to review the [Getting Stared with C/C++ Development Tools for NI Linux Real-Time, Eclipse Edition](http://www.ni.com/tutorial/14625/en/) guide for more general information about configuring the internal builder.

 1. Start NI Eclipse.
 A _Workspace Launcher_ dialog may appear.
 Use the default.
 2. A welcome screen may appear after the application has loaded.
 Close the welcome screen.